-- are normally required for the performance of your own occupation; and - cannot be reasonably omitted or modified.
+- are normally required for the performance of your regular occupation; and - cannot be reasonably omitted or modified.

-MAXIMUM CAPACITY means, based on your restrictions and limitations:

-- during the first 24 months of disability, the greatest extent of work you are able to do in your own occupation, that is reasonably available. - beyond 24 months of disability, the greatest extent of work you are able to do in any occupation, that is reasonably available, for which you are reasonably fitted by education, training or experience.
+MAXIMUM CAPACITY means, based on your restrictions and limitations, the greatest extent of work you are able to do in your regular occupation, that is reasonably available.